 The goal was to make the whole process of purchasing the ticket as fast and as simple as possible – the platform needed to be accessible both on desktop and mobile devices, and it couldn’t take more than a few minutes to find the rail link and purchase the ticket.

 Searching for the rail link and buying a ticket is only the beginning of a long journey!
-To make the rest of it go smoothly, we needed to provide users with an account management section that would allow them to access their tickets, return them if needed, but also make another panel for our Client - to manage sales, add special offers, and monitor the results.
+To make the rest of it go smoothly, we needed to provide users with an account management section that would allow them to access their tickets, and return them if needed, but also make another panel for our Client – to manage sales, add special offers, and monitor the results.

 From the very beginning, we needed to provide end-users with different search options: for single tickets and for period tickets, with different sets of discounts and special offers.
 Then, we needed to add multiple payment options to make the purchase process as convenient for the users as possible.